Ramiras123/better-auth-strapi/README.md

 const { data, error } = await authClient.strapiAuth.signIn({
   identifier: "user@example.com", // Email or username
   password: "securePassword123",
-  remember: false // Optional: Save the session in the browser or not.
+  remember: false, // Optional: Save the session in the browser or not.
 If false is selected, the session lasts for 1 day regardless of the strategy and ends when the browser is closed.
 If true is selected, the session lives for 30 days.
-});
+// The response includes the Strapi JWT for making authenticated Strapi API calls })

-// The response includes the Strapi JWT for making authenticated Strapi API calls if (data) {
+if (data) {
   console.log(data.strapiJwt); // Use this for Strapi API requests }